AnthonyRaborn/ShortForm/README.md

 data(simulated_test_data)
 # finally, call the function with some minor changes to the default values.
 # since the data is binary, let lavaan know by putting the items in the
-# 'orderd' element of the lavaan.model.specs list.
+# 'ordered' element of the lavaan.model.specs list.
 set.seed(1)
 abilityShortForm = antcolony.lavaan(data = simulated_test_data,
 ants = 5, evaporation = 0.7, antModel = exampleAntModel,